adobe/aepsdk-react-native/docs/expo.md

 # Guide for Expo apps

+> [!NOTE]
+> A simplified solution for SDK integrated with Expo is currently in development and expected to be available in the next couple of months.
+You may proceed with the current steps or choose to wait for the updated version if you prefer a more streamlined setup.

 ## Overview
 Expo projects can use both third-party React Native libraries with native code and custom native code.
 Creating a development build with Expo CLI allows inclusion of specific native dependencies and customizations.